For IHT planning purposes, does the tax year end have any relevance?

 Repurchase within an ISA or pension

 There is no change to the carry forward rules.
-Where your client will exceed their tapered annual allowance for 2018/19, you would check for any unused annual allowance from 2015/16 (based on the notional amount of £40k), then 2016/17 (based on the unused pre-alignment allowance that is eligible to be carried forward to the post-alignment period).
-If the tapered annual allowance applied in 2017/18 then you would check if there was any of the tapered annual allowance unused or if it didn't apply, any carry forward based on the notional amount of £40,000.
-The taper will still apply for 2016/17 even if they didn't make a pension contribution.
+Where your client will exceed their tapered annual allowance for 2019/20, you would check for any unused annual allowance from the three previous tax years (providing the client was a member of a pension scheme in those years).
+If the tapered annual allowance applied in any of the three earlier years then you would check if there was any of the tapered annual allowance unused or, if it didn't apply, any carry forward based on the notional amount of £40,000.
+All that can be carried forward is the unused tapered annual allowance even if they didn't make a pension contribution.

 My client's adjusted income will exceed £150k, do I still need to calculate their threshold income?

 We would look at this the other way around.
 You should calculate the threshold income first.
 If the threshold income does not breach £110,000 then they would not be impacted by the tapered annual allowance rules.
-It is only where the threshold income exceeds £110,000 that you need to determine if the adjusted income figure, as both must be exceeded for the tapered annual allowance to come into effect.
+It is only where the threshold income exceeds £110,000 that you need to determine if the adjusted income figure exceeds £150,000, as both limits must be exceeded for the tapered annual allowance to come into effect.

 When is an individual pension contribution eligible for tax relief?